-- 7. Press down on the memory module with your thumbs until the socket levers latch into a locked position.
-When the memory module is properly seated in the socket, the levers on the memory module socket align with the levers on the other sockets that have memory modules installed. - 8.
-Repeat step 4 through step 7 of this procedure to install the remaining memory modules. - 9.
-Replace the cooling shroud. - 10.
-Close the system. - 11.
-Reconnect the system to its electrical outlet and turn the system on, including any attached peripherals. - 12.
-Press <F2> to enter the System Setup, and check the memory settings.
+(i) NOTE: When the memory module is properly seated in the socket, the levers on the memory-module socket align with the levers on the other identical sockets that have memory modules installed.

-The system should have already changed the value to reflect the newly installed memory.

-- 13. If the value is incorrect, one or more of the memory modules may not be installed properly.
-Repeat step 4 through step 7 of this procedure, checking to ensure that the memory modules are firmly seated in their sockets. - 14.
-Run the appropriate diagnostic test.
+- 8 Repeat step 4 through step 7 of this procedure to install the remaining memory modules. - 9 Replace the cooling shroud. - 10 Close the system. - 11 Reconnect the system to its electrical outlet and turn on the system, including any attached peripherals. - 12 Press <F2> to enter the System Setup, and check the memory settings. - The system should have already changed the value to reflect the newly installed memory. - 13 If the value is incorrect, one or more of the memory modules may not be installed properly.
+Repeat step 4 through step 7 of this procedure, checking to ensure that the memory modules are firmly seated in their sockets. - 14 Run the appropriate diagnostic test.
 For more information, see Using System Diagnostics.